 Most foods available in supermarkets and warehouse stores rank at the bottom of what pet-food advocates say you should feed your dog.
 However, those who have a Costco membership do have one relatively high-quality and low-cost option: Kirkland Signature dog foods, including Kirkland Signature Lamb, Rice & Vegetable.

-Mike Sagman at PetFoodAdvisor.com gives Kirkland Signature dog foods his second highest rating, 4 stars, and says that based on its ingredients it is an above-average kibble at a value price.
-Grains are certainly part of the mix, but they are high-quality grains like brown rice and barley, and lower-quality grains like corn and wheat are not used.
-Meat in the form of chicken and chicken meal makes up the first two listed ingredients.
-Though not completely free of controversial ingredients, what's there is on the low end of the concern scale, and minerals are chelated to help absorption.
+Meat first, with decent-quality grains.
+Mike Sagman at PetFoodAdvisor.com gives Kirkland Signature dog foods his second-highest rating, 4 stars, and says its ingredients make it an above-average kibble at a value price.
+Grains are certainly part of the mix, but they are mostly decent-quality grains like brown rice and barley.
+Although less-desirable white rice and rice bran are used, lower-quality grains like corn and wheat are not.
+Meat (lamb and lamb meal in the case of Kirkland Signature Lamb, Rice & Vegetable) leads the ingredient list.
+Though Kirkland Signature isn't completely free of controversial ingredients, what's there (like brewer's yeast) is on the low end of the concern scale, and minerals are chelated to help absorption.

-Kirkland Signature dog foods are made for Costco by Diamond Pet Foods, which makes several high-quality pet foods, including Taste of the Wild High Prairie (*Est. $30 per 15 lb. bag), that cost much more.
-However, that means that it was caught up in the same spring 2012 voluntary recall that ensnared that brand, as well as certain batches of foods from other well-regarded brands, such as Wellness and Natural Balance, because of concerns over possible salmonella contamination at Diamond's South Carolina plant.
+Recalled in 2012 for risk of salmonella.
+Kirkland Signature dog foods are made for Costco by Diamond Pet Foods, which also makes several high-quality pet foods, including Taste of the Wild High Prairie (Est. $29 for a 15-lb. bag) , that cost much more.
+However, that means that it was caught up in the same spring 2012 voluntary recall that ensnared Diamond, as well as certain batches of foods from other well-regarded brands such as Wellness and Natural Balance, because of concerns over possible salmonella contamination at Diamond's South Carolina plant.
 The company does add that no foods from any of those brands tested positive for salmonella.
 Kirkland Signature foods meet Association of American Feed Control Officials (AAFCO) standards for nutrition.

 Earning a 4-star rating here as well, Kirkland dog foods are called "a pretty high quality product for the amount of dollars that it costs to buy."
 The biggest knocks are the use of white rice and rice bran and the fact that it's only available at Costco.